cda-tum/mqt-qecc/README.md

 [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) based on methods proposed in [[1]](todo)

-QECC is part of the Munich Quantum Toolkit (MQT; formerly known as JKQ and developed by the [Institute for Integrated Circuits](https://iic.jku.at/eda/) at the [Johannes Kepler University Linz](https://jku.at)).
+QECC is part of the Munich Quantum Toolkit (MQT; formerly known as JKQ [Institute for Integrated Circuits](https://iic.jku.at/eda/) at the [Johannes Kepler University Linz](https://jku.at)).

-The tool can be used to decode quantum LDPC codes and conduct respective numerical evaluations.
+The tool can be used to decode quantum LDPC codes and conduct respective numerical simulations.

-At the moment we have implemented the general Union-Find decoder [[2]](https://ieeexplore.ieee.org/abstract/document/9682738) and an improved version of the algorithm as proposed in [[1]](todo).
-To, to construct codes we use the open-source software by Joshka Roffe et
+At the moment the general QLDPC decoder [[2]](https://ieeexplore.ieee.org/abstract/document/9682738) and an improved version of the algorithm as proposed in [[1]](todo) are implemented.
+At the moment to, to construct codes we use the open-source software by Joshka Roffe et
 al: [[3]](https://github.com/quantumgizmos/bias_tailored_qldpc).